Informing Contexts PHO702 Week 3 Forum: Subjective Traces, Spaces, Faces, Places

 To an extent every image that we look at is not entirely founded in reality, whether this is due to limitations of the medium (Lack of depth, colour, exposure etc), composition, framing and cropping all of which enables to only see a snapshot of the true scene and never the entirety of what was happening.

 My understanding of the world around me is intrinsically linked to my senses being able to hear feel smell as well as see a subject allows me to identify it as being authentic.
-The images that I am using for my current project involve an constructed image (I have controlled the composition, directed the sitter and used a strobe to add contrast and vibrancy) and will be accompanied with a supporting text based upon my interview with the subject.
+The images that I am using for my current project involve a constructed image (I have controlled the composition, directed the sitter and used a strobe to add contrast and vibrancy) and will be accompanied by a supporting text based upon my interview with the subject.
 I also intend to on exhibiting the images include a short audio clip from the discussion highlighting key points from the discussion.

-For each of my subjects although I have attempted to capture my subjects in a as candid a way as possible each of the images is still constructed and somewhat false.
+For each of my subjects although I have attempted to capture my subjects in an as candid a way as possible each of the images is still constructed and somewhat false.
 Despite me using my trigger capture each exposure the fact remains that in each sitting the subject has been informed of my intentions and has prepared in their own way for a photoshoot.

 Despite trying to get each of my subjects to act as they would naturally the introduction of me and my camera to their natural environment makes it somewhat unnatural.
 Many of the subjects complained after the fact about the clutter found in their homes, and also dismissed my assertions that this was what I wanted to capture in my images as well as the conversation held between us.